 Monday, May 12, 2008

-So this whole time I have been wondering what can I possibly get as a gift for Pathi and Nilu to thank them for the way they have welcomed me into their home.
-As time goes on they just go more and more out of their way to accomodate me.
+I have been wondering what can I possibly get as a gift for Pathi and Nilu to thank them for the way they have welcomed me into their home.
+It seems like as time goes on they just go more and more out of their way to accomodate me.
 Pathi was trying so hard to get me a cheap tour of Bangkok (booked by the time I got to it) and to help me buy a suitcase- eating a very late dinner so that he can take me shopping at night, etc.

 Friday, May 9, 2008